Hospice's refusal to provide assisted death causes 'anxiety,' says B.C. mayor

 "It's a separate stream of end-of-life care and what we have is a government that wants to destroy palliative care for their own ideological reasons or economic reasons," Ireland said in an interview.

-The British Columbia government has announced that it plans to withdraw $1.5 million in annual funding if the society does not reverse its decision.
+The British Columbia government has announced that it's withdrawing $1.5 million in annual funding to the society starting next year.

-Health Minister Adrian Dix gave one-year notice in February, saying the money covers 94 per cent of costs for the 10-bed hospice on land that is owned by the Fraser Health authority.
+Health Minister Adrian Dix gave the requisite one-year notice in February, saying the money covers 94 per cent of costs for the 10-bed hospice on land that is owned by the Fraser Health authority.

+"This decision to end this contract is final and will not change," Dix said in a statement Friday.

 Ireland said the society will hold a special meeting by phone and mail-in-ballot on June 15 for members to vote on amendments to its constitution.
 They would say "God is the giver and taker of life" so getting help from a medical professional to hasten death should not be an option for patients at the Irene Thomas Hospice it operates in Delta.